nunopolonia/best_in_place/README.md

 - Custom display methods using a method from your model or an existing rails view helper

+##Installation

+###Rails 3.1 and higher

+Installing *best_in_place* is very easy and straight-forward, even more thanks to Rails 3.1.
+Just begin including the gem in your Gemfile:

+    gem "best_in_place"

+After that, specify the use of the jquery and best in place javascripts in your application.js, and optionally specify jquery-ui if you want to use jQuery UI datepickers:

+    //= require jquery
+    //= require jquery-ui
+    //= require best_in_place

+If you want to use jQuery UI datepickers, you should also install and load your preferred jquery-ui CSS file and associated assets.

+Then, just add a binding to prepare all best in place fields when the document is ready:

+    $(document).ready(function() {
+      /* Activating Best In Place */
+      jQuery(".best_in_place").best_in_place();
+    });

+You are done!

+###Rails 3.0 and lower

+Installing *best_in_place* for Rails 3.0 or below is a little bit different, since the master branch is specifically updated for Rails 3.1.
+But don't be scared, you'll be fine!

+Rails 3.0 support will be held in the 0.2.X versions, but we have planned not to continue developing for this version of Rails.
+Nevertheless, you can by implementing what you want and sending us a pull request.

+First, add the gem's 0.2 version in the Gemfile:

+    gem "best_in_place", "~> 0.2.0"

+After that, install and load all the javascripts from the folder **/public/javascripts** in your layouts.
+They have to be in the order:

+* jquery
+* **best_in_place**

+You can automatize this installation by doing

+    rails g best_in_place:setup

+If you want to use jQuery UI datepickers, you should also install and load jquery-ui.js as well as your preferred jquery-ui CSS file and associated assets.

+Finally, as for Rails 3.1, just add a binding to prepare all best in place fields when the document is ready:

+    $(document).ready(function() {
+      /* Activating Best In Place */
+      jQuery(".best_in_place").best_in_place();
+    });

+---

 ##Usage of Rails 3 Gem

 ###best_in_place